 - Protect the resources the user can access

-Two-factor authentication, in Litmos, is enabled with the user password and email verification codes.
+Two-factor authentication, in Litmos, is enabled with the user password plus Email verification or one of the following Mobile based verification methods.

 How to turn on Two-Factor Authentication: